-Recently, I asked for questions and misconceptions about therapy on Instagram.
+Previously, I’ve asked for questions and misconceptions about therapy on Instagram.
 I was happy to see so many people respond either with their own experience or for clarification about the process because it means that the conversation is changing and people are willing to learn more about what could potentially help so many.

 The following questions/comments come from you and if there’s anything I didn’t address, please send me an email or leave a question in the comments.
 I first addressed the biggest question I got, which was “how do I even find a therapist?”
-From there are a list of misconceptions that I hope I can clear up for you and help break some of those preconceived notions around asking for help.
+From there, there are a list of misconceptions about therapy that I hope I can clear up for you and help break down some of those preconceived notions around asking for help.